Waylon Wyatt: Personal life

 Wyatt is a Christian, and describes his faith as very important to him, stating “I’m a God-fearing man, you know?
 I’m a believer in Christ, and a verse that has always stuck with me is Colossians 3:23; it reads, “Whatever you do, do with all your heart, working for the Lord and not human masters.”

+On July 16, 2026, the day before the release of his debut album, Wyatt was hospitalised with sepsis, which led to his postponing several live shows, including his Grand Ole Opry debut.